Vehicle Security Tips From Overton Security

 • Protect valuable tires and rims with locking lug nuts or other locking devises easily purchased at specialty auto parts stores.

 • Never hide a spare ignition key on or in the vehicle.
-A professional thief will always looks for one.
+A professional thief will always look for one.
 Carry a spare key somewhere on your person.

 • Thieves take advantage of unlighted areas.
 Report broken lights to your security provider or management.

-• Participate in your community “Stop Program/Neighborhood Watch” sponsored by your police department.
-Report suspicious activity and try to give accurate description of persons or vehicles involved.
+• Participate in the neighborhood watch program and “Stop Program” that your police department sponsors.
+Report suspicious activity and try to give an accurate description of the persons or vehicles involved.

 • If you use valet parking, leave just the ignition key with the attendant.
 Make sure no identifying information is attached to the key.
 Do the same when you take your vehicle in for service or a car wash.